kenamick/strider/README.md

 Make your way to the top by using:

   * Arrow keys or `WASD` keys to move and jump on platforms.
   * `X`, `Z` or `Y` - Shoot at the nearest enemy.
-Your *RP-2300 "Warmonger"* R assault rifle is fully automatic.
+Your *RP-2300 "Warmonger"* assault rifle is fully automatic.
 Just aim it at your target and it will do the rest.

 ## Supported Browsers